pouchdb/pouchdb/docs/errors.md

 Did you include the [es6-promise shim library](https://github.com/jakearchibald/es6-promise)?
 Not every browser implements ES6 Promises correctly.
 (See [issue #1747](https://github.com/pouchdb/pouchdb/issues/1747) for details.)

-{% include anchor.html class="h3" title="Uncaught TypeError: 'undefined' is not a function" hash="undefined_is_not_a_function" %}

-Did you include the [es5-shim library][es5shim]?
-In particular this shows up in PhantomJS because of [this bug](https://github.com/ariya/phantomjs/issues/10522).

 {% include anchor.html class="h3" title="SyntaxError: Parse error (Cordova on Android)" hash="cordova_android_parse_error" %}

 Did you include the [es5-shim library][es5shim]?
 PouchDB is written in ES5, which is supported by modern browsers, but requires shims for older browsers (e.g. IE 9, Android 2.1 WebView).